airwallex/airwallex-payment-demo/docs/splitcard.md

         window.alert(event.detail);
       });

-      // Step #8: Add an event listener to listen to the changes in each of the input fields window.addEventListener('onChange', (event) => {
+      // STEP #8: Add an event listener to listen to the changes in each of the input fields window.addEventListener('onChange', (event) => {
         /*
         ...
 Handle event